cortesi/languages/README.md

 the necessary Rust code.
 To update the language data to the latest version from GitHub, simply run the `download_languages.sh` script and recompile your project.

+# Related Projects

+This library was written to be used in the [snips](https://github.com/cortesi/snips) tool, which is also used to maintain the code examples in this README.

 # License and Acknowledgements